Damien4822/DEProj_CS2_Inventory_Monitoring/versions/v2_distributed/README.md

 - Perform UI Automation for login and storing authentication cookies.
 - Enqueuing inventory items into the message queue

+Note: for new infra-setup, Airflow now being distributed with multiple components (apiserver, scheduler, worker, triggerer, dag-processor) with CeleryExecutor.

 ### Workers (Execution Layer)
 Stateless processing units that:
 - Consume tasks from RabbitMQ